yxian4991/opencv_learning/README.md

-# opencv_study linux/windows
+# opencv_study on linux/windows
-use c++ mainly ,  use python3 maybe in linux mainly , in windowss maybe
+use c++ mainly ,  use python3 maybe on linux mainly , on windows maybe will upload my cv_learning records during my master education latter